caioricciuti/caioricciuti/readme.md

 # Hi there! 👋

-I'm **Caio Ricciuti**, a highly motivated and self-taught web developer with a knack for creating stunning web applications / micro-services using **Node.js** .
+I'm **Caio Ricciuti**, a highly motivated and self-taught data data engineer with a knack for creating stunning web applications/micro-services using **Node.js** and **Python**.
 I'm dedicated to my craft and always eager to learn new technologies to stay ahead of the curve.
 It's great to have you here!
 Read on to discover more about me!

 ## 🌟 Always trying my best!